 Change Variable Value

-After create a variable wecan change its value.
-As the term suggest the variable its content and data is also variable.
+After creating a variable we can change its value.
+As the term suggest variable its content and data are also variable.
 A variable value can be changed by using the equal sign which is used assignment.

 $age = 25